 Around 2012, my sister asked me to teach a sign painting class to her co-workers who were in a graphic design field, building websites and what not.
 I decided to do a small pamphlet on block lettering, and delved as deep as I could into the subject, trying to figure out the origins of the basic letter style referred to by old timers as "Egyptian".
 After the class a few friends wanted copies of the pamphlet, so I obliged, and continued my research.
 I wanted to learn and share more about other lettering styles that sign painters employ, so I delved into all the sign painting books I had and reached out to fellow sign painters I knew around the globe and requested some photos of their work to pair along with short explainations as well as refrences that were decades and sometimes more than a century old.
 I compiled these into my first three booklets, based on block, casual and script lettering, and expounded a bit on the techniques of how to perform the brush strokes, and lightly touching on the principles of layout and skills needed to create signs with proper lettering.
-These booklets were a good foundation of research, in my mind, though sharply critiqued by veterans of the trade, while others expressed appreciation for the research and documentation of the current state of the trade.
+These booklets were a good foundation of research, in my mind, though sharply critiqued by veterans of the trade, As time goes on, and I am able to learn from more experienced sign painters, I have been able to see the shortcomings of my early and current self published zines as professional teaching documents, and view them as time stamps of research, and opportunities for myself to improve in the trade.

 When I started the third booklet on script lettering, in my research, I came across the booklets and work of Lonnie Tettaton.
 Before I knew it, I was on the phone with him asking if I could use some of his work to showcase the brush strokes of a common sign painters script he displayed in his book "Speed Lettering".
 He obliged, and also supplied me with some additional photos, and content from past interviews so that I could do a write up about him.
 He had learned in his early years, from E.C.
 Matthews, a renowned sign painter and world traveller, who had authored several books and pamphlets on the trade of sign painting from the 1920's through the 1960's.
 Lonnie had eventually taken over the selling of Matthews remaining stock of books and continued to write on the subject, as well as teach the art and craft of sign painting in St. Louis.
 He authored several pamphlets and published a number of books on Sign Painting technique and theory, and in him, I found inspiration.
 For a few years, I would call Lonnie, or he would call me, and he would ask me what Sign jobs I was doing, then tell me about some of the crazy jobs he had done over the years.
 At this point, Lonnie was hospitalized, and had lost his leg after complications from diabetes, and a fall off a ladder painting a sign.
 At one point, Lonnie asked if I would like to buy out his remaining stock of books and carry on this legacy of documenting the trade, and supplying students and tradesmen with simple tools to help them improve and expound their craft.
 I agreed, and soon a few pallets with old cardboard boxes filled with Lonnies books showed up.. about 2000 books total!
 It was only a few months later, after inviting Lonnie to create one final show card for an exhibition of sign painters artwork in Santa Ana, that I talked to Lonnie for the last time.
 The books had been selling good, and he called to ask how the art show went.
 I let him know that it had a great turn out, and how thankful I was for the contribution of his artwork.
 He seemed very pleased to have been included.
 I remembered something later, and called back a week or two later, only to get a disconnected message from his phone line.
 Sure enough, after checking the obituaries, I found out that Lonnie had passed away the week after the show.
 He had passed on the torch!
 I continued writing and improving the books, printing the covers on my 1930's Vandercook letterpress, and working hard to improve the content and update the look with each release.